jivy26/nolimit-scanner/README.md

 ## Warnings and Ethical Use

-**IMPORTANT**: NoLimit is a powerful tool designed for authorized use only.
-Improper use on networks without explicit permission may be illegal and unethical.
+**IMPORTANT**: Improper use on networks without explicit permission may be illegal and unethical.
 Always ensure you have proper authorization before scanning any network or system you do not own.